pingcap/ossinsight/blog/2022-05-03-explore-deep-in-4.6-billion-github-events/index.md

 ## Contact us

-Do you find **[OSSInsight.io](https://ossinsight.io/)** useful and interesting?
+Do you find **[OSSInsight.io](https://ossinsight.io/)** useful and fun to work with?
 Do you have any questions or feedback to share with us?
 Feel free to contact us through [community@tidb.io](mailto:community@tidb.io) and follow us on [Twitter](https://twitter.com/OSSInsight/) to get the latest information.
 You’re also welcome to share this insight tool with your friends.